Silicon Valley Bank: Shares fall as fears persist about failed US bank

 SVB was scrambling to raise money to plug a loss from the sale of assets affected by higher interest rates.

-The US has now agreed a rescue deal for customers in the US bank, with all depositors fully protected.
+The US has now agreed a rescue deal for customers in SVB, with all depositors fully protected.
+The US government has also taken over Signature Bank, saying it will guarantee all deposits as part of emergency measures to shore up the banking system.

+Wall Street's exchanges fell during early trading on Monday over fears of contagion following SVB's collapse.

+First Republic Bank shares were down 66%, while Western Alliance Bancorporation shares fell 77%.

 On Monday, HSBC announced it was buying SVB's UK arm for £1.
 The deal followed a frantic weekend of talks as the government and Bank of England sought a solution, and the news bought relief to UK tech firms who feared going bust without support.